angelaykang/reddit_forum_analysis/README.md

 - `--k K` - Use a fixed number of clusters (skips auto-selection).
 - `--min-k` / `--max-k` - Range for automatic K selection (default 2–15).
 - `--outdir DIR` - Directory for saved plots (default: `plots/`).

+**Expected screen when you run** `python3 clustering_analysis.py --k 6`

+    Loaded 501 posts from MySQL DB.
+    Loading model: all-MiniLM-L6-v2

+    Embedding 501 documents.
+    Batches: 100%|███████████████████| 16/16 [00:02<00:00,  7.73it/s]
+    Embedding shape: (501, 384)

+    Cluster Plot saved to plots/clusters_2d.png
+    Posts per Cluster Plot saved to plots/posts_per_cluster.png

+    Posts Nearest Centroids:

+    Cluster 1 (59 posts)
+     - Keywords: code, like, work, time, use, software, https, would, using, tools
+     - Subreddit Occurrences: subreddit experienceddevs       43
+    cscareerquestions     13
+    datasciencejobs        2
+    datasciencecareers     1

+     - Posts Nearest Centroid:
+         - [r/experienceddevs] Hot take for discussion strong architecture patterns work equally well for AI and Juniors.
+         - [r/experienceddevs] It isn't the tool, but the hands why the AI displacement narrative gets it backwards
+         - [r/experienceddevs] AI-assisted coding and the true Bottlenecks in Software Development
+         - [r/cscareerquestions] Is it foolish to avoid using AI coding agents?
+         - [r/experienceddevs] Do you think there will be a breaking point where decreasing code quality becomes a problem, outside of engineering?

+    Cluster 2 (96 posts)
+     - Keywords: job, like, years, work, career, get, experience, time, really, people
+     - Subreddit Occurrences: subreddit cscareerquestions     51
+    datasciencecareers    16
+    experienceddevs       16
+    datasciencejobs       13